On the Relationship Between Explanation and Prediction: A Causal View: Methodology

-\textbf{Direct vs. indirect influences :} As we can see from \Cref{fig:pipeline_coarse}, it is hypothesized that, given on the data instance $x$, there are two different paths from the hyperparameters $H$ to explanation $E$.
-The former is a direct influence from $H$ to $E$, whereas the latter is an indirect influence mediated through the prediction $Y$.
-A simple analysis can be performed to tell them apart.
-Let $(H_i(x),Y_i(x),E_i(x))_{i=1}^n$ be a collection of hyperparameters, corresponding predictions, and corresponding explanations, respectively.
-Then, we conduct the correlation analysis on this dataset, in particular, comparing the total causal effect of $H$ on $E$ vs. that of $H$ on $Y$ (\Cref{eq:extended_te_3}).
-Next, we construct an artificial data set by randomly permuting the prediction $Y_i(x)$ in the original data, while keeping $H_i(x)$ and $E_i(x)$ fixed.
-This gives us a new data set $(H_i(x), Y_{[i]}(x), E_i(x))$ where $Y_{[i]}(x)$ is the permuted version of $Y_{[i]}(x)$.
-Finally, we repeat the same correlation analysis on the permuted data set.
-The rationale behind this is that random permutation of $Y_i(x)$ weakens the direct influence of $H_i(x)$ on $Y_i(x)$ as well as the direct influence of $Y_i(x)$ on $E_i(x)$.
-As a result, careful comparisons between both correlation analyses might reveal the extent to which the prediction $Y$ mediates the total influence of $F$ on $E$.
-However, since the underlying relationships can potentially be non-linear, one should avoid interpreting the difference in mediated (total) vs unmediated (direct) ITEs of $H$ on $E$ as the indirect effects~\cite{pearl2022direct}.
+\textbf{Direct vs. indirect influences :} As we can see from \Cref{fig:pipeline_coarse}, given the data instance $x$, there are two different paths from the hyperparameters $H$ to explanation $E$.
+The former is a direct influence of $H$ on $E$, whereas the latter is an indirect influence mediated by the prediction $Y$.
+To tell them apart, we propose the following simple analysis.
+Let $(H_i(x),Y_i(x),E_i(x))_{i=1}^n$ be a collection of hyperparameters, corresponding predictions, and explanations, respectively.
+Then, we conduct the correlation analysis on this dataset, in particular, comparing the total influence of $H$ on $E$ vs. that of $H$ on $Y$ (\Cref{eq:extended_te_3}).
+Next, we construct an artificial dataset by randomly permuting the predictions $Y_i(x)$ in the original data and recomputing the corresponding explanations.
+This gives us a new data set $(H_i(x), Y_{i}(x), \tilde{E}_{[i]}(x))$ where $\tilde{E}_{[i]}(x)$ is the recomputed explanation based on $Y_{[i]}(x)$, the permuted version of $Y_{i}(x)$.
+Finally, we conduct the same correlation analysis on the permuted data set.
+Because $Y_{[i]}(x)$ (random permutation of $Y_i(x)$) weakens the direct influence of $H_i(x)$ on $Y_i(x)$ as well as the direct influence of $Y_i(x)$ on $E_i(x)$, careful comparisons between these correlations can reveal the extent to which the explanation $E$ relies on the prediction $Y$ (or on $H$); see \cref{sec:results} for further details.
+Since the underlying relationships can potentially be non-linear, and we are comparing high-dimensional outcomes, i.e., $Y$ and $E$, in feature spaces, it is unclear how to adopt the classical mediation analysis~\cite{pearl2022direct}.
+Our analysis only serves as an approximation thereof.

-\section{Analysis and results}
+\section{Analysis and Results}

 This section provides details of our analysis and results of our observational study in both global setting (all models) and local setting (models in each performance buckets).